Social

 Focus areas

-The Bridgestone Global Sustainable Procurement Policy is organized into four areas, each containing minimum requirements that suppliers must meet to do business with the Group, and preferred practices that are intended to enhance its supply chain.
+The Bridgestone Global Sustainable Procurement Policy is organized into four areas, each containing minimum requirements suppliers must meet to do business with the Group, and preferred practices that are intended to enhance its supply chain.

 • Transparency – including traceability and good governance